If life isn’t quite panning out as you thought, would a few life planning examples help turn it around?

 If you improved these areas of your life would things get better?

-Within these areas, there may be travel, friends, family, education, work, and volunteering at different stages of your life.
+Within these areas, travel, friends, family, education, work, and volunteering may be at different stages of your life.

 Why leave your life to chance – Start planning for what you do want.